-The estimated finite rate of increase (λ) for 1983-2020 using Booter software with the unpaired litter size and birth interval data option was 1.029 (95% CI=0.959-1.086, Table 11).
-Finite rate of change over the same period was an annual 2.9% (Caughley 1977).
-Subadult female survival and adult female survival accounted for most of the uncertainty in λ , with reproductive rate, yearling survival, cub survival, and age at first parturition contributing much smaller amounts.
-The sample sizes available to calculate population trend are small and yielded wide confidence intervals around our estimate of trend (i.e., λ).
-The probability that the population was stable or increasing was 81%.
+The estimated finite rate of increase ( $\lambda$ ) for 1983-2021 using Booter software with the unpaired litter size and birth interval data option was 1.031 (95% CI=0.961-1.086, Table 11).
+Finite rate of change over the same period was an annual 3.1% (Caughley 1977).
+Subadult female survival and adult female survival accounted for most of the uncertainty in $\lambda$ , with reproductive rate, yearling survival, cub survival, and age at first parturition contributing much smaller amounts.
+The sample sizes available to calculate population trend are small and yielded wide confidence intervals around our estimate of trend (i.e., $\lambda$ ).
+The probability that the population was stable or increasing was 83%.
+Utilizing the entire survival and reproductive data set from 1983-2021 is partially the product of small sample sizes but also produces the effect of smoothing the data over time and results in a more conservative estimate of population trend.
+The Booter technique has been published in at least three different peer reviewed journals (Hovey and McLellan 1996, Mace and Waller 1998, Wakkinen and Kasworm 2004).

-Finite rates of increase calculated for the period 1983-2002 (λ = 1.019) suggested an increasing population (Wakkinen and Kasworm 2004).
+Finite rates of increase calculated for the period 1983-2002 ( $\lambda = 1.019$ ) suggested an increasing population (Wakkinen and Kasworm 2004).
 Lack of mortality in specific sex-age classes limited calculations for many time periods other than those shown here.
-Annual survival rates for adult and subadult females were 0.935 and 0.878 for the period of 1983-2002, respectively with adult female survival slightly higher and subadult female survival slightly lower than 1983-2020 rates (Table 11).
+Annual survival rates for adult and subadult females were 0.935 and 0.878 for the period of 1983-2002, respectively with both adult female survival and subadult female survival slightly higher than

+1983-2021 rates (Table 11).
 Maintaining or improving survival by reducing human-caused mortality is crucial for recovery of this population (Proctor et al. 2004).